Date Joined: February 6, 2020

 Hello!
 You can call me Manda, and I live in Springfield, Missouri (the Queen City of the Ozarks!).
 I'm a maker, glass cutter, copper taper, relentless collector, moss lover, dog petter & earthy kinda person.

-I'm a mom of a just-turned-one-year-old (who blows me away every day at the pace of his learning-to-be-a-person skills) and wife of my most wonderful husbeast.
+I'm a mom of an almost-two-year-old (who blows me away every day at the pace of his learning-to-be-a-person skills) and wife of my most wonderful husbeast.

 I work hard on my art side business, Serendipology, soldering nature-inspired glass art, stained glass and jewelry.
 I present my work in a few art and indie craft shows in Missouri and surrounding states and just love it.
 I have been neglecting Etsy and social media and feel slightly bad about it, so that will have to pick back up soon....